pretix/pretix/doc/api/resources/seats.rst

                          shown as a nested value instead of just an ID.
-                         The nested objects are identical to the respective resources, except that order positions will have an attribute of the format ``"order": {"code": "ABCDE", "event": "eventslug"}`` to make matching easier.
+                         The nested objects are identical to the respective resources, except that order positions will have an attribute of the format ``"order": {"code": "ABCDE", "event": "eventslug"}`` to make matching easier, and won't include the `seat` attribute, as that would be redundant.
                          The parameter can be given multiple times.
    :param organizer: The ``slug`` field of the organizer to fetch
    :param event: The ``slug`` field of the event to fetch
    :param subevent_id: The ``id`` field of the subevent to fetch